Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Methodology

+\item \emph{Clustering bias,} $b_{X}$.
+Source counts trace the dark matter density through a bias term (Appendix~\ref{app:rel_numb_count_expr}).
+On the large scales considered here, the bias depends only on redshift~\citep{Fosalba:2013mra}.
+Varying the bias linearly changes the signal amplitude, with a possible modulation with redshift in case the bias evolves, which can introduce correlations with the cosmological parameters.
+Here, we include a free bias parameter per redshift bin and tracer.
+This enlarges parameter space but avoids strong assumptions on the functional form.

+\item \emph{Magnification bias/local count slope,} $s_{X}$.
+Encodes lensing?induced changes in the number counts near the detection threshold.
+Defined as the derivative of comoving density with respect to the threshold, it affects lensing (Appendices~\ref{app:rel_numb_count_expr},\ref{app:popdetails}) and, more weakly, gravity/Doppler terms~\citep{Alonso:2015uua,Maartens:2021dqy,Fonseca:2023uay,Zazzera:2023kjg}.

-\item Evolution bias, $b_{{\rm e}, X}$.
-This term encodes the variation in the observed number of sources due to the formation of new objects, at fixed detector threshold.
-Much like the magnification bias, the evolution bias also depends on both population properties and survey specifications.
-For perturbations in redshift space, the evolution bias enters in the gravity term and in a sub--dominant way in the velocity term, so we do not model it in this paper.
-For perturbations in distance space, the evolution bias instead affects also the lensing term~\cite{Fonseca:2023uay}, see Appendix~\ref{app:rel_numb_count_expr}. \end{itemize}
+\item \emph{Evolution bias, $b_{{\rm e}, X}$.} Encodes variations in source counts from the formation of new objects, at fixed detection threshold.
+Like magnification bias, it depends on both populations and survey specifications.
+In redshift space it enters the gravity term and weakly the velocity term, so we neglect it here.
+In distance space it also affects lensing~\citep{Fonseca:2023uay} (Appendix~\ref{app:rel_numb_count_expr}). \end{itemize} Since the evolution and magnification bias enter only in subdominant terms, we will consider those fixed in this work.